old-xebis/repository-template/README.md

 ### Local Environment

-Clone the project with `--recursive` option, run `scripts/setup` for complete setup, or `scripts/bootstrap` to just install dependencies, and adjust to Your needs.
-Make sure **GL_TOKEN**: [GitLab Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) with scope `api` present, otherwise `gitlab-ci-linter` is skipped.
+Clone the project with `--recursive` option, run `scripts/setup` for a complete setup, or `scripts/bootstrap` to just install dependencies, and adjust to Your needs.
+Make sure **GL_TOKEN**: [GitLab Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) with scope `api` is present, otherwise `gitlab-ci-linter` is skipped.
 You can edit and source `scripts/secrets.sh`, **please make sure you won't commit your secrets**.
 Sourcing the script should do the magic for you, if it fails, try `git update-index --skip-worktree scripts/secrets.sh`.

 Example: